Automations (beta)

 Review our active proposal targets in [project or pipeline] for solicitation updates, amendments, attachments, Q&A, or changed proposal requirements since the last run.

 Summarize anything that could affect compliance, pricing, technical approach, past performance, due dates, page limits, forms, or submission instructions.
-For each material change, explain the impact, cite the source context when available, and list the proposal actions the team should take.Pricing evidence pulse
+For each material change, explain the impact, cite the source context when available, and list the proposal actions the team should take.Compliance and response-plan kickoff

 Use when: You want recurring pricing context for active pursuits or a target market.